alexwkleung/Iris/README.md

 This release will mark the first official build for Iris, so I don't want to rush anything.
 There will be a few dev builds that users can install to get a feel of the application before release.

-Iris is a long-term project on my free time, therefore development will take longer than expected.

 The product website will be added closer to the release date.
 For now, you can use the [GitHub Discussions](https://github.com/alexwkleung/Iris/discussions) for communication.

 # Installation